thejsway/thejsway/manuscript/concl01.md

 You hopefully learnt a lot already, but JavaScript is a surprisingly deep language that still has a lot in store for you.
 Some prominent resources to strengthen your knowledge are:

-* Kyle Simpson's [You Don't Know JS Yet](https://github.com/getify/You-Dont-Know-JS), a book series diving deep into the core mechanisms of the language.
+* Kyle Simpson's [You Don’t Know JS Yet](https://github.com/getify/You-Dont-Know-JS), a book series diving deep into the core mechanisms of the language.
 * Axel Rauschmayer's authoritative [blog](http://2ality.com/) and [books](http://exploringjs.com).
 * Marijn Haverbeke's [Eloquent JavaScript](https://eloquentjavascript.net/), a reference book in the JS world.
 * Ilya Kantor's [javascript.info](http://javascript.info), an online tutorial with a lot of interesting content.